 And don’t forget about not using your kitchen because appliances will get covered in paint or plaster dust.
-As annoying as these things may seem at first glance, keep in mind how much better it’ll feel when everything has been completed and is shining again.
+As annoying as these things may seem, keep in mind how much better it’ll feel when everything has been completed and is shining again.

 5. Take care of small repairs first

 Another thing that you should consider is taking care of any minor repairs as soon as possible rather than waiting until later when they’ve become more expensive and time-consuming to fix.

 This includes things like fixing leaky faucets or broken light fixtures, painting over peeling paint on the exterior of your home, or sealing up damp spots that could lead to mold and mildew growth later on down the line.
 These minor fixes will make a big difference in making an old house feel new again!